 Halifax Seaport

 The Halifax Seaport is a vibrant arts and cultural district found at the south end of the Halifax waterfront.
-Extending from Piers 19 to 23, you will find artisans, retailers, cruise terminals, event facilities, cafés, galleries, offices, a museum, a university and the Halifax Seaport Farmers’ Market.
+Extending from Piers 19 to 23, you will find artisans, retailers, cruise terminals, event facilities, cafés, galleries, offices, a museum, a university and the weekend farmers’ market.
 This district has been redeveloped to showcase local talent and is now a popular destination for locals and visitors alike.

 We invite you to discover the Halifax Seaport.